 I currently depict abstractions of language and sensory experience through a multidisciplinary practice.
 My work is a mash-up of body and spiritual negotiation, drawing from Abstract Expressionist, Surrealist and craft philosophies to transcribe a version of contemporary mysticism.
-My process employs rhythm—repetitive, hypnotic, meditative, chaotic—through motion, mark and color manifesting into physical form.
-I’m interested in silent static, metamorphosis in practice and object, poetic collisions on surfaces, a universal pulse, an undercurrent.
-The inconceivable magnitude of what is happening simultaneously during one moment in time.
+My process employs rhythm—repetitive, hypnotic, meditative, chaotic—through motion, mark and sound manifesting into physical form.
+I’m interested in silence and static, metamorphosis in practice and object, poetic collisions on surfaces, an undercurrent, the magnitude of what is happening simultaneously during one moment in time.

 Copyright © 2018 Eileen Cubbage